linafx/digital-assets/compiler/daml-lf-tools/README.md

     let x = r.field1;
     ...
     ```
     We would like to rewrite the `let x = r.field1;` line into `let x = E;`.
 However, if `E` was a complex expression, we would end up evaluating it twice (unless we perform perfect subexpression elimination).
 In contrast, if `E` is an atomic expression, then no evaluation will be performed by the `let x = E;` line.
-In fact, if `E` is a "small" atomic expression, such as a reference to a variable or an integer, the simplifier will remove this line entirely and replace all call sites of `x` with `E`.
+In fact, the simplifier will remove this line entirely and replace all call sites of `x` with `E`.

 ## General structure